ptmt/react-native-macos/README.md

 ## Examples

-### UIExplorer
+### RNTesterApp

-UIExplorer includes a set of component examples that illustrate their functionality.
+RNTesterApp includes a set of component examples that illustrate their functionality.
 It also allows you to load external JavaScript bundle files through HTTP.
-Simply copy and paste a URL into the Search Field.
+Just copy and paste a URL into the Search Field.

 [Download UIExplorer](https://github.com/ptmt/react-native-macos/files/199128/UIExplorer.zip)